dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/dcecameraview.md

 **Parameters**

 `frame`: The frame of torch button.
 It includes the width, height and top-left corner coordinate of the torch button.
+You can input a nil value to apply no changes on the frame of button.
-`torchOnImage`: Set the image to be displayed when the torch is on.
+`torchOnImage`: Display this image when the torch is on.
+You can input a null value to apply no changes to the image of the torch button when the torch is on.
-`torchOffImage`: Set the image to be displayed when the torch is off.
+`torchOffImage`: Display this image when the torch is off.
+You can input a null value to apply no changes to the image of the torch button when the torch is off.

 **Code Snippet**